Understanding RC Helicopter Lift

 Flat Wing May Bee RC AirplaneFlat wing RC Airplanes such as this May Bee are popular due to their simplicity and ease of building.

-The downside to a simple flat / slab wing and relying only on Newton's laws of lift is flat wings are not as efficient as an airfoil shape.
-This is primarily due to increased drag as there is no airfoil to improve laminar flow over the wing surface.
+The downside to this simple flat / slab wing and relying only on the redirection or air underneath is flat wings are not efficient

 Take a normal 8.5”x11” piece of paper and hold it between both hands length wise at the leading edge so the back edge of the paper flops down.